Marianne Ihlen: Leonard Cohen

-“Have house.
+"Have house.
 All I need is my woman and her son.
-Love Leonard.”
+Love Leonard."

-She and her by now 18-month-old son joined him in Montreal, where Cohen increasingly became a surrogate father to Axel Joachim.
+She and her now 18-month-old son joined him in Montreal, where Cohen increasingly became a surrogate father to Axel Joachim.
 The three lived in Montreal for one year before returning to Hydra in 1963.
-While she had been away Ihlen had rented out the house on Kala Pigadia Street, which she returned to live in before soon moving in with Cohen.
-They engaged an elderly neighbour Kyria Sophia to help around the house while Cohen wrote, and Ihlen looked after her son and Cohen.
-Ihlen and Cohen grew their own marijuana with Ihlen occasionally mixing it into meatballs.
+While she had been away Ihlen had rented out the house on Kala Pigadia Street, in which she returned to live before soon moving in with Cohen.
+They engaged an elderly neighbour, Kyria Sophia, to help around the house while Cohen wrote, and Ihlen looked after her son and Cohen.
+Ihlen and Cohen grew their own marijuana, with Ihlen occasionally mixing it into meatballs.

 After two years of work, Cohen completed his novel The Favourite Game, which was published in October 1963.
 Leaving her son with his grandmother before he joined her, Ihlen spent a couple of months in Paris where she tried to obtain work before travelling on to Oslo to attend the funeral of her paternal grandmother.
-Meanwhile Cohen had been in London and Canada, returning to Hydra where once again he created a family unit with Ihlen and her son.
+Meanwhile, Cohen had been in London and Canada, returning to Hydra where once again he created a family unit with Ihlen and her son.
 Cohen attempted to gain a living through his writing while his muse was a housewife and lover.
-Ihlen occasionally modelled for Hydra based artists, among them Anthony Kingsmill and Marcelle Maltais, whose painting of her resides in the Musée national des beaux-arts du Québec.
+Ihlen occasionally modelled for Hydra-based artists, among them Anthony Kingsmill and Marcelle Maltais, whose painting of her resides in the Musée national des beaux-arts du Québec.

 Cohen returned to Montreal for a short period before he obtained passage on a cargo ship and re-joined Ihlen, who was then visiting Oslo.
 Cohen wrote to his friend Irving Layton that Ihlen:

 Once the couple were back on Hydra Cohen commenced work in 1964 on his second novel Beautiful Losers.
 During this writing period he would often leave Ihlen on Hydra while he returned to Canada for short periods to work and replenish his funds, as well as provide readings of his poetry.
 The only time they travelled as a family was a short trip to London in the spring of 1965.